 Please note that this course will not provide you with registration to teach in Australia.
-Students interested in becoming registered should consider applying for either the Graduate Diploma in Secondary Education or the Master of Teaching.
+If you're interested in becoming registered, consider applying for either the Master of Teaching (Primary Education) or Master of Teaching (Secondary Education).

 As a postgraduate student you might want to take up one of many opportunities to further develop your academic language and study skills.
 VU’s Learning Hubs are welcoming spaces where you can improve your study and employability skills.

 We offer maths, writing, careers and English-language advice, and show you effective ways to study and manage your time.

 Our programs include: